Student Handbook Directory

 - Coats and other outerwear must be kept in a student’s locker.

 - Due to safety concerns, students in grades K-8 are not permitted to wear open toed shoes.
 All shoes must have a back or strap.
 No slides, flip-flops, or heelys (shoes with wheels) are permitted.
+Please wear appropriate shoes for recess, gym, and walking around the building.
+Flip-flops can serve as a safety risk for students.
+Students can easily stub their toes, the flip-flops can break, and students can get injured while at recess/gym running around.
+Therefore, we ask that our students wear shoes with laces or slip-ons that cover their entire foot.
+Sport/active sandals with straps around the ankle are also acceptable.

 Note: These guidelines are provided for clarification and not meant to be an exhaustive list.
 Accordingly, the administration reserves the right to determine if accessories/clothing are too casual, too revealing or too distracting for school dress.
 Additionally, the administration reserves the right to prohibit accessories/clothing if those items create a potential safety or injury risk to the individual student or others; or, if the administration determines that they create a reasonable disruption to the classroom or school environment.

-Parents/guardians will be called to bring in additional clothing for their child in the event there is a clothing violation, and students will receive consequences in accordance with the code of conduct for repeat violations.
+Parents/guardians will be called to bring in additional clothing for their child in the event there is a clothing violation, and students will receive consequences in accordance with the code of conduct for repeat violations

 |Regular School Day||8:55 am - 3:25 pm|